Curriculum/Instruction and Research

 - Complete all English language arts requirements for graduation with an overall grade point average of 2.0 or above in those classes.

-Pass a locally determined assessment at the "proficient" level in English language arts set for native English speakers.
+Pass the California standards assessment at the “standards met” or above in English language arts (ELA) set for native English speakers at the 11th grade.

 - Demonstrate proficiency in one or more languages—in addition to English—by accomplishing one of the following: